We are always looking for volunteers for our different programs which are:

 BGC Cornwall/SDG has several fundraising and special events throughout the year.
 These events are a lot of fun and offer unique networking opportunities.

 Do you have a passion or hobby that you would like to teach children and youth?

 Individuals with a special skill they would like to share with children and youth are always welcome!
 Special skills can include anything from dance, art, science, music, etc. Special Skills Volunteers can offer a one-time session or choose to offer an on-going program for several weeks/months.

 Youth Volunteers aged 14-18 who wish to volunteer will be required to follow the process listed below.

 1. Fill out an application form available on the website OR at our main location (506 Clubhouse)

 2. Schedule an interview with our Volunteer Coordinator.
 In the interview let us know why YOU want to volunteer and if you have any special skills to share!

 3. Police Check & References – All volunteers require a police check and vulnerable sectors check that is less than 6 months old.
 Forms for obtaining your police check are available from the Volunteer Coordinator

 4. Follow-up!
 We will go over some important information and choose your location to begin volunteering.

 5. Orientation – Congratulations you’re a volunteer!
-We will get you started at your chosen location where you will meet the staff, children and youth!
-We make sure you know all the important information of your location and that you feel comfortable.
+We will get you started at your chosen location where you will meet the staff, children, and youth!
+We make sure you know all the important information about your location and that you feel comfortable.

 For more information contact Kaitlyn by e-mail or call (613-935-9015) at the 506 Clubhouse.